birddevelper/sawmills/README.md

 ## sawmills

-Golang sample program to solve the problem described in PDF file
+Golang sample program to solve the sawmill problem.

 ### How to run